MrHarshArora/CyberGhostWeapon-SMS/README.md

 ## Usage:

-Run these commands to run CyberGhostWeapon
+Run these commands to run CyberGhostWeapon-SMS

 ### > For Termux: